Subhadip90/Shopify-Clone/README.md

 ## Time taken to Finish this project

-> I have taken 1 full day to understand and complete this project, this was my first project on Tailwind.
+> I have taken 1 full day to understand and complete this project, this is my 3rd project on Tailwind and many more to go.

 ## Feedback